SegaraRai/fraci/README.md

 For example, the first fractional index generated between `a` and `b` is always `a5` (see the note in the [How It Works](#how-it-works) section about simplified indices).
 If multiple operations try to insert between `a` and `b` at the same time, they'll all try to use `a5`, resulting in conflicts.

-To reduce conflicts, you can randomly skip ahead in the index generation sequence:
+To reduce conflicts, fraci provides a built-in `skip` parameter in both `generateKeyBetween` and `generateNKeysBetween` methods.
+This parameter is implemented directly in the methods to work correctly with the `maxRetries` parameter:

 ```typescript
 // Get indices for the position where we want to insert